Cloudxtreme/exqueue/README.md

-# ExQueue
+# ExQueue -- shell command execution queue

 `exqueue` is a command to manage an "execution queue" -- a queue of pending shell commands to execute.
-It will run one job at a time.  `exqueue` is best for batch programs where the output is small-ish (wget for example); **it cannot be used for programs which require user input**.
+It will run one job at a time.  `exqueue` is best for batch programs where the output is small-ish (`wget --progress=dot:mega` for example); **it cannot be used for programs which require user input**.

 I've aliased it to `xq` so many of the examples will use that.
-I recommend you do too; `exqueue` is too long even with completion, especially because I ex-pect to have many more commands starting with "ex" ;-)
+I recommend you do too; `exqueue` is too long even with completion, especially because I ex-pect to have many more ex-tremely useful commands starting with "ex" ;-)

 The main features are: add commands to queue, check queue/running/finished job status, peek at output of running program(s), print output of finished